Patrice Lumumba: U.S. government documents

 In the early 21st century, declassified documents revealed that the CIA had plotted to assassinate Lumumba.
 The documents indicate that the Congolese leaders who overthrew Lumumba and transferred him to the Katangan authorities, including Mobutu Sese Seko and Joseph Kasa-Vubu, received money and weapons directly from the CIA.
 The same disclosure showed that, at the time, the U.S. government believed that Lumumba was a communist, and feared him because of what it considered the threat of the Soviet Union in the Cold War.

-In 2000, a newly declassified interview with Robert Johnson, who was the minutekeeper of the U.S. National Security Council at the time in question, revealed that U.S. President Eisenhower had said "something [to CIA chief Allen Dulles] to the effect that Lumumba should be eliminated".
+In 2000, a newly declassified interview with Robert Johnson, who was the minutekeeper of the U.S. National Security Council at the time in question, revealed that Eisenhower had said "something [to CIA chief Allen Dulles] to the effect that Lumumba should be eliminated".
 The interview from the Senate Intelligence Committee's inquiry on covert action was released in August 2000.

-In 2013, the U.S. State Department admitted that President Eisenhower discussed plans at a NSC meeting on 18 August 1960 to assassinate Lumumba.
+In 2013, the U.S. State Department admitted that Eisenhower discussed plans at a NSC meeting on 18 August 1960 to assassinate Lumumba.
 However, documents released in 2017 revealed that an American role in Lumumba's murder was only under consideration by the CIA.
 CIA Chief Allan Dulles had allocated $100,000 to accomplish the act, but the plan was not carried out.

 United Kingdom involvement

-In June 2001, newly-discovered documents by Belgian historian Ludo De Witte revealed that while the US and Belgium actively plotted to murder Lumumba, the British government secretly wanted him "got rid of" because they believed he posed a serious threat to British interests in the Congo, such as mining facilities in Katanga.
-Howard Smith, who became head of MI5 in 1979, said, "I can see only two possible solutions to the problem.
+In June 2001, newly discovered documents by De Witte revealed that while the US and Belgium actively plotted to murder Lumumba, the British government secretly wanted him "got rid of" because they believed he posed a serious threat to British interests in the Congo, such as mining facilities in Katanga.
+Howard Smith, who was to become head of MI5 in 1979, said, "I can see only two possible solutions to the problem.
 The first is the simple one of ensuring Lumumba's removal from the scene by killing him.
 This should solve the problem".

 In April 2013, in a letter to the London Review of Books, British parliamentarian David Lea reported having discussed Lumumba's death with MI6 officer Daphne Park shortly before she died in March 2010.
 Park had been posted to Leopoldville at the time of Lumumba's death, and was later a semi-official spokesperson for MI6 in the House of Lords.
 According to Lea, when he mentioned "the uproar" surrounding Lumumba's abduction and murder, and recalled the theory that MI6 might have had "something to do with it", Park replied, "We did.
 I organised it."
 The BBC reported that, subsequently, "Whitehall sources" described the claims of MI6 involvement as "speculative".